Is there any one place I can look for the most up-to-date information shared by NCOPE regarding COVID-19?

 My residency program had to lay me off before the end of my residency, but my director did document that I am competent.
 Can my residency be marked complete?

 The minimum duration for a single-discipline residency is 12 months and dual-discipline residency is 18 months.
 Once a resident loses supervision due to a loss of employment, the resident will pause until employment is resumed.
-To document a loss of employment, please complete a Residency Status Change Form.
-To restart the residency at a new site, please complete a new Resident Registration Form.
-No additional fees will be assessed to continue the residency at a new location so long as it occurs within 12 months of the final day of employment at the previous site.
+To document a loss of employment or furlough, please complete a Residency Status Change Form.

 I have been furloughed.
 What do I need to document and will that affect my ability to finish the residency on the original end date?